 - And it’s just as well.
 Frankly, the human race survives through interactions among people, never mind those external facts about the real world.
 Human nature and society have evolved for survival, not for accurate understanding of the real world.
 It’s more effective for survival to share beliefs, no matter how outlandish, among communities and tribes, as a kind of bonding mechanism.
 The nature of the beliefs is irrelevant.
 To understand reality — to attain wisdom — is a private affair.

 - Humans live by stories.
 Beginnings, middles, ends; causes and effects; the presumption that ‘everything happens for a reason.’
 This is part of the not understanding the real world, but it’s due to stories being more important for group cohesion, and thus survival, than any evidence of what the world is really about.
 A corollary to this is that, not only do many people not understand evidence or conclusions, or have any savvy about how the world really works, they seem to think that wishing what they want to be true is as valid a position as anything supported by evidence, and that if they keep repeating their assertion — e.g. that Trump actually won the election — loud enough and often enough, it will rub off on other people and stick.
 Never mind evidence; they don’t have any.
 But it soothes their egos to imagine that they have discovered some kind of secret knowledge that the masses (e.g. the “sheep” who take vaccines) are unaware of.
 The malignant extreme of this imposing of stories upon a world despite lack of evidence are conspiracy theories.
-And the implication of these ideas is: most conspiracy mongers simply *make things up* and get a kick at seeing how many people they’ve duped.
+And the implication of these ideas is: some conspiracy mongers simply *make things up* and get a kick at seeing how many people they’ve duped.